 If you ride from Exeter, just four miles away, follow the signs to pick up South Coast National Cycle Network Route 2 – one of the prettiest such routes in the country, and soon leading you along the side of Exeter Canal towards Topsham.

-And a few steps from that there’s the Route 2 bike shop, an award-winning destination with a Bike Doctor and plenty of hire cycles too, including Batribikes.
+And a few steps there’s the Route 2 bike shop, an award-winning destination with a Bike Doctor and plenty of hire cycles too, including Batribikes.
 Like every other part of Topsham’s retail, food and drink offering, there’s full Covid-secure service here even as the pandemic eases (we hope) – bikes are sanitised between hires, while social distancing is enforced at all shops.

 Of course, Topsham’s famous for its large range of independent shops, spectacular food and drink options and glorious architecture – all worth exploring when you’re there, with some well-known to NCN Route 2 riders already.
 After you’re fuelled up sufficiently, continue your adventure along the estuary, through the pretty villages of Exton and Lympstone, passing Lympstone Commando and then on to Exmouth and its beautiful beach and promenade – all very safe and predominantly on off-road dedicated cycle paths

 And if you’re lucky (or extremely good at advance planning) you might just turn up to Topsham on the summer Sunday of the classic annual Nello Bike Ride, a 100-mile pedal with a picturesque route over the roof of Exmoor and back.
 There’s a 55-mile route too, if you prefer.

 In the past this has attracted 1,500 riders from across the UK, raising money for the local FORCE Cancer Charity in Exeter: for obvious reasons it has been tackled differently this year with those dedicated to the cause and their cycling passion, still taking part in their own time.
 The fact that Topsham is the starting point of the event is a sure sign of how bike-friendly the town is.